 You will receive more information related to your surgery and type of cancer.

 During Your Surgery

-(surgical cut).
+Your surgeon will remove your tumor through an incision (surgical cut).
 Once the tumor is removed, your surgeon will examine the nearby tissue to determine if IORT is necessary.
 He or she will call the IORT team into the operating room to evaluate whether you can have IORT.
-If you cannot have IORT, you may have another type of radiation therapy
+If you cannot have IORT, you may have another type of radiation therapy after surgery.

 If a HAM applicator (see Figure 1) is used to give you the radiation, it will be placed in the area where the tumor was removed.
 The catheters that run through the applicator are connected to a machine that holds the radiation.